ralzinov/cian-monitor/README.md

 # Cian-Monitor
-NodeJS service that poll cian.ru with parameters and notify you if new item is available.
+NodeJS service that polls cian.ru with parameters and notify you if new item is available.
 Currently Telegram notify is only available.

 ## Why to use it?
-If you want to get new offers as soon as posible.
+If you want to get new offers as soon as posible

 ### How to use it:
 1. Make search request with parameters you need.
 Save request json object to queryParameters.js